Botanical Name: Cucurbita pepo

 Plant Dimensions: 8'–15' vines

-Variety Information: Small, round pumpkin, 6"–7" diameter and height, flattened at ends.
+Variety Information: Small, round pumpkin, 6"–7" diameter, flattened at ends.
 Developed for cooking, 'Sugar Pie' has thick, sweet, fine-grained, orange-yellow flesh.

 When to Sow Outside: RECOMMENDED.
 2 to 4 weeks after your average last frost date, and when soil temperature is 70°–90°F.

 When to Start Inside: Not recommended except in very short growing seasons, 2 to 4 weeks before your average last frost date.
 Sow in biodegradable pots that can be planted directly in the ground.
 Transplant after your average last frost date, when weather is warm and settled.

 Row Spacing: 8'–12' apart

 Thinning: When several leaves, thin to 1 –2 per mound